RylanJGraham/Rauxa/README.md

  ```bash
 expo start
 ```
+This command will open the Expo developer tools in your browser, typically starting a development server.
+If the app doesn't automatically open on your device, ensure it's running in Expo Go mode by pressing s in your terminal after expo start.

+Once the development server is running and the QR code is displayed in your terminal or browser:

+On your mobile device: Open the Expo Go app and scan the QR code.

+Alternatively (iOS and some Androids): Use your device's default camera app to scan the QR code.
+It should prompt you to open the project in Expo Go.

-This will open the Expo developer tools in your browser.
-Scan the QR code with the Expo Go app on your mobile device or press i for iOS simulator or a for Android emulator to view the app locally.
+You can also press i for an iOS simulator or a for an Android emulator to view the app locally on your computer.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.